-Fruit crumbles are one of the simplest desserts to make and this blueberry peach one fits the bill.
+Fruit crisps and crumbles are some of the simplest desserts to make, and this blueberry peach crumble fits the bill.
 Not only can you make this with endless permutations of fruit combos that you happen to have on hand, but you can pretty much throw the ingredients together and you will have a delicious result.
 (READ: you do not have to be that careful when making this… which allows for sipping rosé while chatting with your guests in the kitchen as you throw this together…then, when dessert is served, it seems like you’ve kind of got it together! shhhh…it will be our little secret.)

 Preheat the oven to 350 degrees and grease a square 9″ baking dish or pie plate.

 3-4 small peaches sliced

 2 Tbsp flour